raghuio/security-findings-templates/README.md

 - **Proof of Concept**: Code or commands demonstrating the issue
 - **Remediation**: Recommendations and example fixes
 - **References**: CVEs and other reference materials
-- **Communication**: Tracking disclosure details
-- **Tracking**: Issue tracking references
-- **Compliance**: Regulatory impacts
-- **Additional Info**: Notes and related findings

 Easy readable and less error prone.
 Additionally, it can be easily converted to markdown, PDF etc.

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-This project is licensed under the MIT License - see the LICENSE file for details.

-- OWASP for their security testing methodologies
-- The security research community for sharing knowledge.

 ## Exporters Tools: